digital-asset/cn-quickstart/sdk/README.md

 ## Documentation Tooling

 This directory contains a [Makefile](Makfile) that provides the following functionality:

-- streamline the installation of sphinx and it's dependencies with poetry
+- streamline the installation of sphinx and it's dependencies via Poetry
 - run sphinx to validate and render rst files in to html
 - run an http server to preview the rendered html files